CHMC ANNUAL YOUTH AWARDS

 Inspiring Young Restorer Recognised with 2025 CHMC Youth Award

-May 2 2025.
-The Council of Heritage Motor Clubs NSW Inc. is pleased to announce that Lachlan Holgate, a 15-year-old student from Wagga Wagga, is the recipient of the 2025 CHMC Youth Award Grant for his restoration project, a 1953 Willys Jeep CJ3B.
+May 2025.
+The Council of Heritage Motor Clubs NSW Inc. was pleased to announce that Lachlan Holgate, a 15-year-old student from Wagga Wagga, was the recipient of the 2025 CHMC Youth Award Grant for his restoration project, a 1953 Willys Jeep CJ3B.
 Lachlan was nominated by the Wagga Wagga Veteran & Vintage Motor Club.
+Lachlan used his Award Grant to purchase parts needed in the restoration of his Willys jeep.
+At the CHMC Delegate's meeting at Cowra in October he displayed the jeep under restoration, and gave a talk on the work so far.
+Lachlan was also formally awarded his 2026 Youth Award Certificate

 The Award judging panel were impressed with Lachlan’s enthusiasm for restoration and his commitment to the historic vehicle community.
 His Award includes a grant to assist in acquiring parts needed for his Jeep’s restoration.